Skip to Content

 Difficulty: Moderate

-If you’re short for time but want to experience the astonishing views that our coastal path has to offer, this IOM walking trail is for you.
+If you’re short for time but want to experience the astonishing views that our coastal path has to offer, this Isle of Man walk is for you.

-When you look out from Port Erin Beach (one of the best beaches on the Isle of Man, by the way), you can’t miss Milner’s Tower.
-The mysterious-looking structure dominates the view, enticing all who see it to want a closer look.
+From Port Erin Beach (one of the best beaches on the Isle of Man, by the way), you can’t miss Milner’s Tower.
+The mysterious-looking structure dominates the view, enticing you to want a closer look.

 There are various footpaths to reach the tower; some are slightly easier to navigate than others.
 But all of them will get you there in around 45-60 minutes.
 It’s a strenuous walk up, but worth it for the views.